-- Spouse is not on the Mortgage Before August 4, 2014, there were many reverse mortgages made with only the older spouse named as a borrower.
-Brokers encouraged senior citizens to do this to make approval of the mortgage easier.
+Before August 4, 2014, there were many reverse mortgages made with only the older spouse named as a borrower.
+Brokers encouragedolder citizens to do this to make approval of the mortgage easier.
 Age is a qualifier for a reverse mortgage.
 If that spouse passed away first, and the surviving spouse was not on the mortgage, the loan was considered due and payable.
 There are now some protections in place for spouses falling under these circumstances prior to August 4, 2014.
-If you have taken out an FHA-backed reverse mortgage since August 4, 2014 and your spouse dies without you being on the loan, there is now protection for you as well.
+If you have taken out an FHA-backed reverse mortgage since August 4, 2014, and your spouse dies without you being on the loan, there is now protection for you as well.

-- High-Pressure Sales Real estate agents or brokers who are really con artists or other types of sales representatives offering to help seniors with the reverse mortgage application process may use high-pressure sales tactics designed to confuse senior citizens.
+Real estate agents or brokers who are really con artists or other types of sales representatives offering to help older adults with the reverse mortgage application process may use high-pressure sales tactics designed to confuse people in their later years.
 They may try to rush them into making a decision or discourage them from seeking advice from anyone else.

-- Fraud by Relatives and Others – One of the most worrisome types of fraud using reverse mortgages for senior citizens is caused by relatives, caregivers, or financial advisors.
-Sometimes called inheritance jumping when perpetrated by relatives, this type of fraud occurs when relatives convince senior citizens to take out a reverse mortgage and then use all or part of the profits for themselves.
-Relatives and caregivers may also try to get seniors to give them their power of attorney which gives them the ability to access their money or apply for a reverse mortgage on their behalf.
-Financial advisers that are unethical can also steal from seniors by siphoning off money from their accounts using their power of attorney.
+One of the most worrisome types of fraud using reverse mortgages is caused by relatives, caregivers, or financial advisors.
+Sometimes called inheritance jumping when perpetrated by relatives, this type of fraud occurs when relatives convince their older relatives to take out a reverse mortgage and then use all or part of the profits for themselves.
+Relatives and caregivers may also try to get their power of attorney which gives them the ability to access their money or apply for a reverse mortgage on their behalf.
+Financial advisers that are unethical can also steal from older adults by siphoning off money from their accounts using their power of attorney.

 The Bottom Line

-In order to make a good decision about whether or not to apply for a reverse mortgage, seniors should first get some reverse mortgage counseling.
+To make a good decision about whether or not to apply for a reverse mortgage, people should first get some reverse mortgage counseling.
 Any lending organization can provide a list of reverse mortgage counselors.
-Seniors should then get a list of FHA-approved lenders for reverse mortgages.
-If senior citizens take all of the precautions concerning reverse mortgages and still don’t feel comfortable about taking out the mortgage, then they should not do so.
+Older adults should then get a list of FHA-approved lenders for reverse mortgages.
+If they take all of the precautions concerning reverse mortgages and still don’t feel comfortable about taking out the mortgage, then they should not do so.